 Click Backup to save a copy of the current settings in your local computer.
 A ".bin" file of the current settings will be stored in your computer.

-- 1. Click Choose File to locate the backup configuration file stored in your computer, and click Restore. - 2.
+- To restore configuration settings: - Click Choose File to locate the backup configuration file stored in your computer, and click Restore. - 2.
 Wait a few minutes for the restoring and rebooting.